BrillyBril/Website-Project/README.md

-﻿# Website-Project
-Hello all viewing this project,

-For quick reference, the name replays is mentioned in this repository as that is the alias I use, thank you.
+👋 Hello there!
+Welcome to the replays' Website Project.

+For quick reference, I go by the alias replays.
+Thanks for checking out this repository!

+🌐 Project Overview:
-This website was made with the intentions to show users information and display website owner's contact information
+This website is designed to provide users with information and showcase the contact details of the website owner.

-Incorporated language(s):
+🚀 Technologies Used:

-- PHP
+PHP
-- HTML
+HTML
-- CSS
+CSS
-- JavaScript
+JavaScript
+Feel free to explore the code and don't hesitate to reach out if you have any questions or suggestions!